+Have you heard of a June event called “Rosé Wine Day”?
+In our Eastern Shore of Maryland region, there are two wine retailers.
+Both of them featured rosé wines in their weekend promotions, with tastings.
 And if you were tasting them for the first time, you were in for a surprise.
-These wines were not too sweet, but they were light and flavorful.
+Some of the best rosé wines were not too sweet but light and flavorful.
 Tasters had no problem imagining serving them for a refreshing luncheon.
 And there were even several wines that might be kept for a spell in your wine cellar.
 This would allow them to age a few months more, to be at maximum taste pleasure.

-- Rock Angel (2017, $27)
+- Rock Angel

-- Les Clans ($80)
+- Les Clans

 Ready to plan your dream tour?

 Start here to see our tours by region